 Everyone gets a question card, pairs up to ask and answer, then swaps cards and finds someone new.
-Keeps people moving and meeting new partners without forcing small talk.
+Keeps people moving and meeting without awkward small talk.

 10-200 people